 Contracting a vCISO is often far more cost-effective than hiring a traditional CISO for a full-time position.
 If you consider that in 2021, the annual salary of a full-time, in-house CISO ranges from $180,000 to $310,000, outsourcing adds up to big savings.
 This is especially true for companies that need less than 2000 hours per year to cover the position.

 Support for the CIO and Information Security Team

 Perhaps the organization mostly has security efforts covered.
 They just need a little extra help.
 The vCISO can pitch in where most needed, helping the organization’s CIO fill in any gaps that might include gathering security policies, guidelines and standards to prepare for a risk assessment.

 The company may need assistance in gaining a better understanding of certain types of compliance, such as HIPAA, PCI, GDPR, GLBA or others.
 A vCISO with such specialized knowledge can manage these issues expertly while getting everyone else up to speed to handle issues when they arise.
 Their focus on best practices for specialized matters means that an organization does not need to worry about re-education or providing additional education to their full-time employees.

 The vCISO often engages more than one client at a time, but he or she does allot a certain amount of time to each client.
 Generally on-call and available for on-site or off-site work, a vCISO offers a short-term professional relationship with limited risks.
-The mutual flexibility is often an attractive feature for both parties.
+Mutual flexibility is often an attractive feature for both parties.

-Allows for Relief of Internal Human Resources
+Lightens the Workload for Internal Human Resources

 If an organization has been “making do” with an ad hoc CISO team of several people to cover all the CISO duties, they can now relieve those human resources to return to their regular duties.
 The employees will enjoy the relief of managing only their core responsibilities while the company can count on a designated professional to help maintain peak security.